GRosay/loremizer/README.md

 `loremizer::getTitle();`

-If you want directly the title with the H balise, add the level you want:
+If you want directly the title surrounded by the H balise, add the level you want:

 ```
 loremizer::getTitle('h1');